NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Horn of Exorcism.md

 **Frequency** once per hour

 **Effect** Blowing into the horn frightens ghosts and evil spirits who can hear its call.
-Make an Intimidation check to [[Actions/Demoralize|Demoralize]] against all creatures with the undead or unholy trait in a 30-foot emanation.
+Make an Intimidation check to [[Actions/Demoralize|Demoralize]] against all creatures with the undead or unholy trait in a @Template\[emanation|distance:30\].
 This can affect even a mindless creature with that trait, and you don't take a penalty when you attempt to Demoralize a creature that doesn't understand your language.

 * * *